-The MPO utilizes various other tools to keep the public informed, including an extensive email list with almost 3,000 contacts, MPOinfo, through which it sends information to interested individuals and entities.
-The MPO also has email lists for Transportation Equity, Access Advisory Committee to the MBTA (AACT), the Advisory Council, and interested parties.
-In general, notices sent via the email lists focus on major MPO milestones, such as certification document amendments or announcements of public comment periods.
-The MPO staff also has begun sending News Flashes to email list recipients and distributing more press releases, and will explore the use of Twitter as another way to share information.
-The MPO also intends to explore local access cable television as another medium of communication.
+The MPO also uses a variety of other tools to inform the public, including an email update, MPOinfo, with a contact list of more than 3,200 interested individuals and entities.
+The MPO also has email lists for Transportation Equity, the Advisory Council, and other interested parties.
+In general, MPOinfo updates focus on major MPO milestones, such as certification document amendments or announcements of public comment periods.